VRConservation/fba-myst/chapters/10-grantmgmt.md

 The e-Civis Grant Portal Goals worksheet, which is used to input project metrics and targets, does not require fully articulated indicators.
 Nevertheless, it is worthwhile to develop such indicators, as well as the rest of the MEL plan, to facilitate your monitoring and evaluation work.

 # Reporting
 All funding organizations require activity (progress) and financial reports.
-These reports must be completed accurately and in a timely manner.
+These reports must be completed accurately and promptly.
 This helps you as much as it allows your grant organization by keeping you on schedule, on track with reporting, ensuring transparency with your funding agency, maintaining compliance, and supporting future funding opportunities.

 ## CAL FIRE
 CAL FIRE usually requires an activity report with every invoice, and prefers them to arrive together.
 This is where you will track your project milestones and deliverables.
 You will have the opportunity to describe your accomplishments, challenges, and highlight any adjustments or improvements you plan to implement.
 It is a good time to review your approved scope of work and make sure your activities are aligned with your grant deliverables.
 Activity Reports are submitted on a regular schedule (CAL FIRE requires at least one per quarter, not more than one per month).